Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/dbt-mcp-overview.md

 ---
-title: "Model Context Protocol"
+title: "dbt Model Context Protocol"
 sidebar_label: "Model Context Protocol"
 description: "Learn about the dbt MCP server"
 id: "about-mcp"
 ---
+# dbt Model Context Protocol (MCP)

+As AI becomes a more common part of data workflows, dbt users need a seamless way to integrate dbt metadata and execution effectively into their analytics stack.
+This page provides an overview of dbt's MCP Server which can support use cases like conversational access to data, agent-driven automation, and AI-assisted development.

-dbt is now accessible through a [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol) (MCP) server, providing a standardized framework that enables users to seamlessly integrate AI applications with dbt and the underlying data warehouses.
+The dbt Model Context Protocol (MCP) server, providing a standardized framework that enables users to seamlessly integrate AI applications with dbt and the underlying data warehouses.
 This ensures a consistent and efficient way to connect, access, and utilize data across various AI tools.

-The MCP server has access to the dbt CLI, [API](/docs/dbt-cloud-apis/overview), the [Discovery API](/docs/dbt-cloud-apis/discovery-api), and [Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl).
+The MCP server provides access to the dbt CLI, [API](/docs/dbt-cloud-apis/overview), the [Discovery API](/docs/dbt-cloud-apis/discovery-api), and [Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl).
 It provides access to private APIs, text-to-sql, and SQL execution.

-Note that access to the Discovery and the Semantic Layer API is limited depending on your [plan type](https://www.getdbt.com/pricing).

 For more information on MCP, have a look at [Get started with the Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction).

 ## Architecture
 There are two ways to access the dbt-mcp server: locally hosted or remote hosted on dbt Platform.